AdafroLabs/Cardano-DApps-Development/README.md

 -	Deployment of contracts to the testnets
 -	Assigning a demo project.

-# Ubderstanding Security and Vulnerability audits.
+# Understanding Security and Vulnerability audits.
 -	Understanding smart contract security and vulnerabilities.
 (specific exploits to consider:  buffer over/underruns, re-entrancy ,race conditions, front running etc.)
 -	Testing aspects of smart contracts